 Board of Petrobras approves shareholders' meeting; end of the line for CEO

-The board of Brazilian state-run oil Petrobras on Tuesday called for an extraordinary shareholders' meeting, a move that all but guarantees the exit of current Chief Executive Roberto Castello Branco.
+The board of Brazilian state-run oil company Petrobras on Tuesday called an extraordinary shareholders' meeting, a move that all but guarantees the exit of Chief Executive Roberto Castello Branco.

-RIO DE JANEIRO: The board of Brazilian state-run oil Petrobras on Tuesday called for an extraordinary shareholders' meeting, a move that all but guarantees the exit of current Chief Executive Roberto Castello Branco.
+RIO DE JANEIRO: The board of Brazilian state-run oil company Petrobras on Tuesday called an extraordinary shareholders' meeting, a move that all but guarantees the exit of Chief Executive Roberto Castello Branco.

 At the meeting, shareholders are expected to formalize the replacement of Castello Branco with Joaquim Silva e Luna, a general picked by President Jair Bolsonaro.